Drivers with interstate licences

 You will need to visit an Access Canberra Service Centre and bring:

-- your proof of identity and residency
+- your proof of identity and proof you live in the ACT

 - NSW: www.transport.nsw.gov.au